skumaravelan/Messenger/README.md

 - Have used Apache commons and String Util for URL manipulation and String maninpulation.

 - Need more logging for production scale.
-- Caching to reducing the parsing of already parsed pattern.
+- Caching to reduce the parsing for the already parsed pattern.
 -Error handling and String validation can be improved.
 - Use Hibernate Validation for Input validation